 There is a small outdoor mall next to the ship's docking area. (coffee and handicrafts)

-Internet cafes are sparse.
+Cafes which offer free WiFi for customers are sparse.
 Internet available in the terminal.

 Basic hours for most stores and businesses are from 9am to 6pm, with an extended lunch hour from around noon to 2pm.

 Carnival - the five days leading up to Ash Wednesday